 Long Rains – April to early June – they head to Seronera

 When the long rains begin in April, the plains are at their most beautiful, vivid with wildflowers and teeming game.
-This is an ideal time for photographic safaris as the quality of the light is magical.
+This could be the best time for keen photographers to see the wildebeest migration as the quality of the light is magical.
 However by then, the short grasses of the south cannot sustain the vast herds, and they begin to move northwards and westwards.. .

 From April to June, the Serengeti is the theatre for one of the most impressive wildlife shows on earth.
 Hundreds of thousands of plains game begin moving towards the Seronera, then the Grumeti River.
 This spectacular moving feast is trailed by predators; lion, cheetah, leopard and hyena.
 And yes, safari vehicles…